stravos97/java-documentation-notes/02-oop/03-interfaces.md

 topic: Java interface and implements — “can do” relationship
 ---

 An interface models a capability or “can do” contract, and the implements keyword means a class promises it can do those behaviors by providing method bodies for the interface’s abstract methods.
-In contrast to class inheritance (“is-a”), implements is about attaching abilities across unrelated types while enabling polymorphism and loose coupling.[^1][^2][^3]
+In contrast to class inheritance (“is-a”), implements is about attaching abilities across unrelated types while enabling polymorphism and loose coupling.[GeeksforGeeks](https://www.geeksforgeeks.org/java/interfaces-in-java/)[GeeksforGeeks](https://www.geeksforgeeks.org/java/extends-vs-implements-in-java/)[Oracle Docs](https://docs.oracle.com/javase/tutorial/java/IandI/usinginterface.html)

 ## Core idea: “can do”

 An interface defines a set of behaviors a type can perform, commonly described as a CAN-DO relationship (e.g., Drivable means “can drive”) rather than an “is-a” relationship.
-A class declares implements InterfaceName to agree to the contract and must provide public implementations for all abstract methods unless the class itself is abstract.[^3][^1]
+A class declares implements InterfaceName to agree to the contract and must provide public implementations for all abstract methods unless the class itself is abstract.[Oracle Docs](https://docs.oracle.com/javase/tutorial/java/IandI/usinginterface.html)[GeeksforGeeks](https://www.geeksforgeeks.org/java/interfaces-in-java/)

 ```mermaid
 classDiagram